Listen to this article:

 There are plenty of healthy fats to choose from that can be used in kid-friendly meals and snacks.
 If you’ve been wondering what the healthiest fats are, here are 5 of the best ones to start adding to your grocery list and your child’s meals.

-Avocados are creamy and delicious and can be easily incorporated into a number of meals for kids.
-They’re a great source of nutrients like folate and other B vitamins, magnesium, potassium, and copper.
+Avocados are creamy, delicious, a great source of nutrients like folate and other B vitamins, magnesium, potassium, and copper.
 Each half of an avocado provides around 2 grams of protein.
 Furthermore, avocados are rich in healthy unsaturated fats.
 An average avocado contains nearly 30 grams of total fat, which is made up of approximately 4 grams of saturated fat, 20 grams of monounsaturated fat, and 4 grams of polyunsaturated fat.

 While plant oils often receive criticism for being processed food, they’re actually good fats for toddlers and little kids.
 Children have tiny tummies and often go through periods of low appetite, and just a small amount of vegetable oils can provide a substantial amount of healthy fats.
 Keep in mind that some plant oils are better than others in terms of nutrition and quality.
 Choose ones like extra virgin olive oil, avocado oil, sesame oil, and flaxseed oil.
 Use them in things like dressing, sauteing, and roasting vegetables, or using them as a dip for bread.